--Have extra water, non-perishable food, fuel, and an emergency car kit.
+-Travel with an emergency kit.
+Have extra water, non-perishable food, fuel, and an emergency car kit.

 -Make extra copies of important paperwork (passport, drivers license, credit cards, Mexican auto insurance, tourist visa, etc).
 Bring a set with you and leave a set with a friend or family member at home and scan and email a set to yourself as well.
 Make sure someone at home has a copy of your trip itinerary.

 -Activate your U.S. cell phone’s roaming service so that it works internationally to stay in regular contact with family and friends and advise them of your whereabouts.

 -Keep an up-to-date list of local emergency phone numbers, as well as contact numbers for the nearest U.S. Embassy, Consulate General, or Consular Agency.

 -If you dial 078 in Baja from any public, private or cell phone it will direct you to the tourist assistance hotline.
 Their bilingual staff can help you out with anything from emergency response to general travel information.
 911 will get you emergency services.